Letters written by Ernest Lionel Bailey October 1916 to April 1918 - Part 5

 Darling, we have that time to look

 forward to.
-I dont know which
+I dont know when

 I will be seeing the Pay Sergeant